 - Assessment coordinators can anonymize the submissions, hiding the name, course and assignment information;

 - They can choose “unbiased scoring” to ensure student submissions are routed to evaluators who did not teach the originating course;

 - Each student submission can be scored up to four times to generate data to calculate inter-rater reliability.

 Before this release, when an assessment coordinator wanted 2 or more scores on their submissions, progress towards completion was somewhat opaque.
 An evaluation requiring two (or three, or four) scores was not considered complete and would not show up in any progress reports until the student submission got both scores.
 With this release, we have surfaced those first, second and beyond scores as “rounds” tracked independently so institutions can better gauge progress towards their goals.

 This foreshadows more work coming soon that will give institutions options for controlling and customizing the scoring rounds, like the ability for assessment coordinators to start and stop a round to better control progress towards scoring goals (and to respond to shifting resources), as well as the option to identify samples of artifacts for additional scores or bring in different sets of evaluators.

-The post New: Organize your learning outcomes and rubrics in Aqua! appeared first on Watermark.
+The post New: Organize your learning outcomes and rubrics in Outcomes Assessment Projects (formerly Aqua)! appeared first on Watermark.